-Online LMS | 8 x 5 points each; 40 points total
+Complete on Canvas | 8 x 5 points each; 40 points total

 Students will be assessed on knowledge of content material from the text and any supplemental readings prior to class each week.
 Each online quiz will consist of multiple choice questions, short-answer reflections, and/or short-answer skill/application questions.
-Quizzes will open on each Friday at 8am and are due by 5:00pm of the following Thursday.
+Quizzes will open at 6am following each class meeting and are due by 5:00pm the following week before the start of class time.
 No late or partial credit will be given to Online Weekly Quizzes.